 3 Church Road, Edgbaston, B15 3SH

-Looking for an afternoon tea in Birmingham with class but on a budget?
-Hotel chain Malmaison, situated in The Mailbox, has got you covered.
-For just £29.50, you can indulge in a classic afternoon tea reimagined (minus the booze) which features savoury options like beef sliders, Thai sticky beef and sesame wraps, smoked salmon and cream cheese on brioche croute, with tasty vegan alternatives available.
+Want to fully indulge?
+Follow up a massage with an afternoon tea at hotel chain Malmaison, situated in The Mailbox.
+This classic afternoon tea reimagined features savoury options like beef sliders, Thai sticky beef and sesame wraps, smoked salmon and cream cheese on brioche croute, with tasty vegan alternatives available.
+Plus, there’s a huge cake selection, and for an extra, you can enjoy a cocktail or glass of champagne for added elegance.

 Malmaison, The Mailbox, 1 Wharfside Street, B1 1RD